burchandres/purch/README.md

 cp .env.template .env
 ```

-To generate a secrets key, in the REPL python, run
+To generate a secret key, in the python REPL, run

 ```python
 import secrets; secrets.token_hex(16)